Are you interested in comparing data quality maturity in your company with peers in the industry?

-In the previous articles of this series we have discussed how to build a company-specific data management maturity assessment and the way to benchmark the results for Information Systems Architecture.
+In the previous articles of this series, we have discussed how to build a company-specific data management maturity assessment and how to benchmark the results for Information Systems Architecture.

 We will cover the following four topics: